k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 A parent-child hierarchy of LUs can also be defined under a BE.
 The relationship between the **parent and child** LUs is **one to many**.
 Each parent LUI can have many child LUIs.

 #### Root LU
-If an LU in a BE has no parent LU, it is named **Root LU** whereby its root entity equals the root entity of the BE.
+If an LU in a BE has no parent LU, it is named **Root LU** whereby its root entity is equal to the root entity of the BE.
 A BE must have at least one Root LU.

 **Example of Customer #1 Hierarchy**